Normalizations and misspecification in skill formation models: Skill formation models

 as a function of $w$.
-That is, the $y$-axis shows the increase in the mean measured in standard deviations of the distribution.
-The black line shows the effect using the true parameters, which suggests an optimal investment share of around $31\%$ in period $0$.
-Next, I multiply all skill measures $Z_{\theta,t,1}$ by $s_{\theta}$, which simply changes the units of measurements.
-We then estimate a model where the skills are $\ln \tilde{\theta}_t = s_{\theta} \ln \theta_t = \ln \theta_t^{s_{\theta}}$.
-The implied effects of increasing income for $s_{\theta} = 0.25$ and $s_{\theta} = 4$ can be seen in the left panel of Figure \ref{f:mean_share_translog} as well.
-The optimal investment shares are estimated to be $45\%$ and $0\%$, respectively, which are both inefficient choices.
-Additionally, they imply erroneous benefits of investment.
-For example, when $s_{\theta} = 4$ the estimated increase in the expected skill level is close to $0$ standard deviations, while with the original scale, the increase is around $0.5$ standard deviations.
-Scaling the measures has identical effects to imposing $\lambda_{\theta,0,1} = 1$, when the data is generated with a loading of $0.25$ or $4$.
-Thus, the scale restriction is not a normalization for this optimal income sequence.
+That is, the $y$-axis shows the increase in the mean measured in standard deviations.
+The black line shows the effect using the true parameters, leading to an optimal income share of around $32\%$ in period $0$.
+Next, I multiply all skill measures $Z_{\theta,t,1}$ by $s_{\theta}$ and reestimate the model.
+Scaling the measures has identical effects to imposing $\lambda_{\theta,0,1} = 1$, when the data is generated with a loading of $s_{\theta}$.
+The implied effects of increasing income for $s_{\theta} = 2/3$ and $s_{\theta} = 2$ can be seen in the left panel of Figure \ref{f:mean_share_translog} as well.
+Depending on the scale, we obtain inefficient optimal investment choices or erroneous benefits of investment.
 Intuitively, the reason is that we now maximize $E[\tilde{\theta}_t(Y_0 + w x, Y_1 + (1-w)x)] = E[\theta_t(Y_0 + w x, Y_1 + (1-w)x)^{s_{\theta}}]$ which is not invariant to $s_{\theta}$.
-While such counterfactuals could be relevant if a welfare function is a function of the skill level, they are not identified without fixing the scales and locations, and then depend on the units of measurements of the data.
+While such counterfactuals could be relevant if a welfare function is a function of the skill level, they are not identified without fixing the scales and locations and then depend on the units of measurements of the data.